News & Updates

 News and Updates

-Measuring Sour Crude Oil for Transportation Safety
+Measure H2S in Crude Oil for Transportation Safety

-Measuring sour crude oil for transportation safety
+Measure H2S in crude oil for transportation safety

-Transporting and storing sour crude oil and condensate in trucks, trains (rails), pipelines and vessels presents problems from a safety standpoint.
+Transporting and storing crude oil and condensate in trucks, trains (rails), pipelines and vessels presents problems from a safety standpoint.
 Hydrogen Sulfide (H2S) is a toxic and deadly gas that is often present in crude oil (sour crude) and condensate.
-Even small amounts of H2S presents a health risk to personnel transporting the sour crude oil and condensate as well as pedestrians in case of accidents.
+Small amounts of H2S presents a health risk to personnel transporting the sour crude oil and condensate as well as pedestrians in case of accidents.
 The U.S. Occupational Safety and Health Administration (OSHA) warns H2S is an irritant and a chemical asphyxiant that can alter both oxygen utilization and the central nervous system.
 Death can result from exposure to sulfide gas vapors at levels of just 100 ppm.

 Hydrogen Sulfide is highly corrosive.
 Over time H2S can corrode rail cars, trucks and other transport vessels that deliver crude oil which could lead to deadly accidents.
 H2S is also highly flammable which can lead to explosions should accidents occur during the transport of sour crude oil and condensate.
 The Pipeline and Hazardous Materials Safety Administration (PHMSA) recently issued a safety alert on January 2, 2014 following the recent rail derailments that caught fire west of Fargo, ND, and Lac-Megnatic, Quebec, indicating crude oil being transported from the Bakken region “may be more flammable than traditional heavy crude oil.”